 - Converter plugs for my laptop, iPhone, iPad and blowdryer.

 - United Business Class amenity kit to share with my buddy Father Tucker.
 I save them from previous trips in case I fly with friends who are in coach and deserve a little pampering.
 It has ear plugs, an eye mask, mini toothbrush and paste, tissues, lip balm, breath mints and a comb.
 The one I have is from last year – old style and very nice.
-The newer ones are in metal tins and I feel are very impersonal feeling.
+The newer ones are in metal tins and I feel they are very impersonal.

 What I pack in my carryon bag:

 Obviously my passport, credit cards and money, but really the most important item is my Nikon camera and extra battery with charger.

 Change of clothes.
 When I get on the plane I immediately change into clothes that I can catch a few winks in comfortably.
 Before I land I change back into the clothes I wore onto the plane so I am ready for the day out on the town.

 Laptop/phone and chargers.

 Travel neck pillow.

 Scarf in case it’s cold on the plane.

 Things that can’t be replaced such as medications, prescription glasses and jewelry.

 Magazines – trashy ones that I never buy unless I am on an airplane.
 I never read them on the way over to Europe since by the time I eat dinner it is time to go to sleep.
 I save them for the way back which not only is a longer flight, but it is also done during the waking hours.